suvam0451/dhaaga/README.md

 align="left"
 style="margin-right:8px"/>

-**Dhaaga** is a multiprotocol, multi-platform SNS client.
+**Dhaaga** is a multiprotocol, multi-platform SNS client designed to enhance your social networking experience.
-It emphasizes on perfecting the core SNS experience.
-It adds unique and innovative features, which help you easily follow your interests, discover new topics and connect with your friends—without having to jump between apps and platforms.
+By retrofitting the core SNS features, it introduces unique and innovative tools that allow you to easily follow your interests, discover new topics and connect with your friends—without having to jump between apps and platforms.